 The development of pottery in the period from 2,800 to 1,900 BC is then illustrated with examples from the regions of Pyrgos, Ayios Onoufrios, Levina, Vasiliki and Barbotine.
 These have a spotted surface due to an uneven firing.

 Other showcases include marble and ivory figures.
-One has bronze weapons, daggers, tools and jewellery from the graves of Fourni.
-There are also display cases with gold jewellery from the tombs of Mochlos and Mesara, Arhanes and with miniatures and seals.
+One has bronze weapons, daggers, tools and jewelry from the graves of Fourni.
+There are also display cases with gold jewelry from the tombs of Mochlos and Mesara, Arhanes and with miniatures and seals.

 Early Palatial period (2,400 to 1,800 BC).

 These finds come from the workshops of the first palaces of Knossos, Phaistos, Malia and the mountain sanctuaries of central and eastern Crete (1,900-1,700 BC).

 There are display cases with vases in the Kamares style, some of them with the extremely thin-walled ‘eggshell’ ware from the Kamares cave.
 Stoneware panels of the city mosaic are displayed in a showcase, representing two or three-storey facades of Minoan houses.

 In other showcases there is a clay vase for libation in the form of a female deity, figures of workers from the mountain shrines, models of ships, fish and bell-shaped figures.